yonka2019/CSGO-BG-Changer/README.md

 ## How to use

+### 1 Apply background (Install)
+ To select and install the **selected** background, press the green "Apply Selected Background" button, to view the background in CS:GO you must to change the background to "**Pheonix Facility** (in settings).

-### 1 Add backgrounds
+ ### 2 Add backgrounds

  To add a background, press the green "+" button. (only .webm file extension supported!)
- Also don't forget to change the background to **Pheonix Facility** in CS:GO settings.

-### 2 Remove background
+ ### 3 Remove background

- To delete a background from the Font Manager, you need to select it from the font library and then press the red "X" button.
+ To delete a background from the Background Changer, you need to select it from the background library and then press the red "X" button.

-### 3 Apply background (Install)
- To select and install the **selected** background, press the green "Apply Selected Background" button, to view the background in CS:GO you must to change the background to "**Pheonix Facility** (in settings).

 ### 4 Background demo
  To view the background (in the program) select the background which you want to view from the list.